vagrod/zara-rust/README.md

 - Oxygen level (and optional "side effect" to control it)
 - More death events (vitals death, suffocation, starvation, thirst, etc)
 - Checking crafting recipe for resources availability
-- Actual getting new item from a crafting combination and spending resources on it
 - Trait to get and restore state of every engine node
 - Optional easing variants for lerping diseases/injuries/vitals